 To find the top rising housing markets, we looked at data for the 317 U.S. cities with a population greater than 100,000 in 2018.
 We analyzed this information across the following three metrics:

 - Housing demand.
 This is the percentage point difference between population growth and housing unit growth from 2014 to 2018.

 - Home value growth.
-This is the percentage change in median home values from 2014 through 2018.
+This is the percentage change in median home values from 2014 to 2018.

 - Income growth.
-This is the percentage change in median household income from 2014 through 2018.
+This is the percentage change in median household income from 2014 to 2018.